MicrosoftDocs/dataexplorer-docs/data-explorer/find-my-partner.md

 ADX combines an extremely powerful and fast engine with many built-in utilizations that make life easier for both developers and users.
 It is an impressive PaaS offering which fits perfectly as a major player in many cloud architectures.

-We offer to put our experience and dedication into harnessing the impressive capabilities of ADX and take your solution to great heights.
+We offer to put our experience and dedication into harnessing the impressive capabilities of Azure Data Explorer and take your solution to great heights.

 **Partner type**